Plaque and tartar will wreak havoc on teeth!

-From the time we were children, we’ve been told to brush and floss our teeth regularly, and visit your general dentist similar to this Alki dental in Seattle, for example, routinely.
+From the time we were children, we’ve been told to brush and floss our teeth regularly, and visit your general dentist routinely.
 We’ve heard about nasty plaque and tartar buildup, but if one does not see the long-lasting effects tartar buildup can do, most don’t take this as seriously as they should.
 We’re going to introduce you to one of our guests who did just that…you’ll see the effects that 25 years of neglect and buildup had on his teeth.
-Beware…this is not for the faint of heart! (but may have a lasting effect on your teenager!)
+Beware…this is not for the faint of heart (but may have a lasting effect on your teenager)!

 But first, what is this evil substance called tartar, and how does it end up on your teeth?
 Our oral health is linked to our overall well-being, so it’s important to understand how tartar forms, how to prevent its buildup and how it can be removed.

 If tartar develops above and below the gum line, the effects can be especially serious because the bacteria in the tartar can cause long-term damage to the gums, and even lead to gum disease.
 If the tartar is still not removed, a more serious form of gum disease, called periodontitis, can develop.
-Periodontitis can damage the bone and other tissues that hold the teeth in place which could ultimately lead to tooth loss.
+Periodontitis can damage the bone and other tissues that hold the teeth in place, which could ultimately lead to tooth loss.
 Also, there is a direct link between gum disease and heart disease.
-Interesting that this guest’s heart disease was so serious that he told us he did not expect to live another two years!

 - First, be sure to brush regularly with a soft thorough circular technique.

-- Second, choose tartar-control toothpastes.
-These types of toothpastes can help prevent plaque from forming into tartar.
-Tartar control is not always recommended – ask your dentist.
+- Second, choose tartar-control toothpaste.
+These types of toothpaste can help prevent plaque from forming into tartar.
+Tartar control is not always recommended – ask your dentist first.